Greater Blue Mountains Area

 (x)

 At the time of its nomination for inclusion in the World Heritage List in 1998, the Greater Blue Mountains Area was known to support 90 species of eucalypt (species of the genera Eucalyptus, Angophora and Corymbia in the family Myrtaceae).
 At the time of listing in 2000, that number had risen to 91.
-A review published in 2010 indicated the presence of 96 species, and an additional species (Angophora subvelutina) was located in 2018, bringing the current total of eucalypt species to 97 (State Party of Australia, 2019).
+An additional 4 eucalypt species have since been verified by the National Herbarium of NSW at the Botanic Gardens of Sydney bringing the total to 101 eucalypt species (IUCN consultation, 2024).

 Threatened animal species